 Walk through the Colorful Flower Fields in Carlsbad

-On my list of breathtaking sights, walking through fifty acres of dazzling blooms in Carlsbad definitely ranks near the top.
+On my list of breathtaking sights and best southern California attractions, walking through fifty acres of dazzling blooms in Carlsbad definitely ranks near the top.
 To celebrate spring in style, Carlsbad opens their flower fields to the public every March to May.

 Pictures fail to capture the astonishing beauty of the ranunculuses in full bloom, so make sure to visit when you get the chance!
 Visitors can also enjoy a sweet-pea maze, themed gardens, and plenty of photo ops.